Baldrige FAQs: Applying for the Malcolm Baldrige National Quality Award

-There is a nonrefundable fee of for eligibility filing as well as an application fee.
-(An additional processing fee is required for applications submitted on CD.)
-Please see the Baldrige Award Process Fees page for a complete list of fees by sector and size.
+Applicants pay a nonrefundable eligibility filing fee of $360 as well as an application fee that varies by the organization’s size and sector.
+(An additional processing fee of $1,250 is required for applications submitted on CD.)

-Organizations receiving a site visit benefit from more than 1,000 hours of in-depth review.
-Site visit fees are paid only by applicants receiving site visits.
-The fee depends on a number of factors, including the number of sites visited, the number of Baldrige examiners assigned, and the duration of the visit.
+Applicants receiving site visits pay additional fees.
+The amount depends on a number of factors, including the number of sites visited, the number of Baldrige examiners assigned, and the duration of the visit.

 How long does it take to apply for the Malcolm Baldrige National Quality Award?

-The effort of applying for the Malcolm Baldrige National Quality Award, like the effort of conducting a self-assessment, will depend on a variety of factors, including how much of the necessary data and other information the applicant has on hand.
+The effort of applying for the Baldrige Award will depend on a variety of factors, including how much of the necessary data and other information your organization has on hand.
 First-time applicants report that it took them an average of 100 hours for their initial response, which included reviewing instructions and writing the application.